Advance your professional career with a bachelor's degree in Criminal Justice.

-Prepare for a variety of professional roles, including corrections, offender rehabilitation, substance abuse counseling, conflict resolution, policy development, law enforcement and law careers.
+Earning a B.S. in Criminal Justice prepares graduates for a variety of careers in law enforcement, corrections, offender rehabilitation, substance abuse counseling, conflict resolution, policy development, and law careers.

 The Bachelor of Science in Criminal Justice offers an interdisciplinary foundation within the liberal arts and sciences.
 This major requires a minimum of 42 credits and allows for students to choose a concentration.
 See the full requirements for our Criminal Justice major in our Official Catalog.